What is Workplace Ergonomics?

 - Can you get close to the workstation without any impediment?
 (Check the chair arms are not in the way and there is clear leg space?)

 - Is the seat height adjusted so your thighs are parallel to the floor (or angled slightly downwards)?

 - Are your feet flat on the floor (or on a footrest)?

-- Is there a lumbar support in your chair?
-Is it adjusted to fit the small of the back?
+- Have you made sure there is a lumbar support in your chair?
+Can it be adjusted to fit the small of the back?

-- Is the backrest angle adjusted so you are sitting upright?
+- Can the backrest angle adjusted so you are sitting upright?

 - When sitting tall and looking straight ahead are your eyes in line with the top edge of the screen (or slightly below)?

 - Is the screen one arm’s length away from the body?

 - Is your screen positioned directly in front of your body?

 - Are there any issues with glare from the screen at any times during the day?